doughnut923/aws-TodayWinPoBig/README.md

 Thus the challenge is clear: **how can busy urban professionals enjoy the speed and ease of food delivery while staying aligned with their personal health objectives?**

+## Our Goals⛳

+Nutri2Go is a mobile food delivery application that combines **convenience with healthy eating** by providing personalized meal recommendations based on users' health goals.
+Start by providing your health information and goal, and you are all set!
+Every day, a outdoor delivery meal plan tailor made just for you will be shown on your home screen

 ## **Key Features ✨**

 ### **Personalized Nutrition Tracking**